-If you hold Units of the fund outside of a Registered Plan, you are required to include in computing your income for tax purposes any net income and the taxable portion of any net capital gains (computed in Canadian dollars) distributed to you by the fund, whether you receive the distributions in cash or they are reinvested in additional Units of the fund.
-The gross-up and dividend tax credit rules that apply to taxable dividends received from a taxable Canadian corporation, including the enhanced gross-up and dividend tax credit rules applicable to "eligible dividends," will apply to such dividends that are designated to you by the fund.
-The fund may also designate to you any of its realized capital gains.
-Such designated capital gains paid by the fund will be treated as realized capital gains to you.
-Distributions may include foreign exchange gains because the fund is required to report income and net realized capital gains in Canadian dollars for tax purposes.
+If you hold Units of a fund outside of a Registered Plan, you are required to include in computing your income for tax purposes any net income and the taxable portion of any net capital gains (computed in Canadian dollars) distributed to you by the fund, whether you receive the distributions in cash or they are reinvested in additional Units of the fund (including distributions of management fee rebates).
+The grossup and dividend tax credit rules that apply to taxable dividends received from a taxable Canadian corporation, including the enhanced gross-up and dividend tax credit rules applicable to "eligible dividends," will apply to such dividends that are designated to you by the fund.
+A fund may also designate to you any of its realized capital gains.
+Such designated capital gains paid by a fund will be treated as realized capital gains to you.
+Distributions may include foreign exchange gains because the funds are required to report income and net realized capital gains in Canadian dollars for tax purposes.
 The taxation of capital gains is described under the subheading "Taxation of Capital Gains and Capital Losses" below.
-The fund may also designate to you its foreign source income which will, effectively, retain its character for tax purposes and be treated as foreign source income earned by you.
-Foreign source income received by the fund will generally be net of any taxes withheld in the foreign jurisdiction.
+A fund may also designate to you its foreign source income which will, effectively, retain its character for tax purposes and be treated as foreign source income earned by you.
+Foreign source income received by a fund will generally be net of any taxes withheld in the foreign jurisdiction.
 The taxes so withheld will be included in the determination of the fund's income under the Tax Act.
-To the extent that the fund so designates, you will, for the purpose of computing foreign tax credits, be entitled to treat your proportionate share of such taxes withheld as though they were foreign taxes paid by you.
+To the extent that a fund so designates, you will, for the purpose of computing foreign tax credits, be entitled to treat your proportionate share of such taxes withheld as though they were foreign taxes paid by you.

-Generally, gains realized by the fund from the use of derivative securities will result in the distribution of income rather than capital gains unless the derivative is used to hedge capital items in accordance with the CRA's published administrative practices and jurisprudence.
+Generally, gains realized by a fund from the use of derivative securities will result in the distribution of income rather than capital gains unless the derivative is used to hedge capital items in accordance with the CRA's published administrative practices and jurisprudence.

-The fund may pay a return of capital.
-For example, where distributions are in excess of the amount of income and capital gains distributed by the fund, the excess is a return of capital.
-A return of capital received from the fund is not taxable, but will reduce the adjusted cost base of your Units on which the return of capital was paid.
+A fund may pay a return of capital.
+For example, where distributions are in excess of the amount of income and capital gains distributed by a fund, the excess is a return of capital.
+A return of capital received from a fund is not taxable, but will reduce the adjusted cost base of your Units on which the return of capital was paid.
+A management fee rebate may be paid in the form of a return of capital.
 If the adjusted cost base of your Units becomes a negative amount at any time in a taxation year, you will be deemed to realize a capital gain equal to that amount and the adjusted cost base of those Units will be reset to zero.
 The amount of any distributions reinvested in Units of the fund will be added to the adjusted cost base of those Units.